-- 1. Contact your insurance agent immediately after the fire/natural disaster.
+- 1. Contact your insurance agent immediately after the fire or natural disaster.
 Your insurance agent can assist you in making arrangements to secure your property from additional damage or loss through theft. - 2.
 If you are a tenant, contact the resident manager, owner of property, or the owner's insurance agent.
 It is the owner's responsibility to prevent further loss to the site.
-You should see that your personal belongs are secure or removed to a safe location, such as a relative or friend's home. - 3.
-If you do not have insurance or your insurance is not adequate to cover your total loss, any uninsured or underinsured portion may be deductible from your income tax.
-You should contact a qualified tax attorney, accountant, or the IRS for assistance on claiming fire/natural disaster loss.
+You should see that your personal belongings are secure or removed to a safe location, such as a relative or friend's house. - 3.
+If you do not have insurance, or your insurance is not adequate to cover your losses, any uninsured or underinsured portion may be deductible from your income tax.
+You should contact a qualified tax attorney, accountant, or the Internal Revenue Service for assistance on claiming fire/natural disaster loss.
 Keep receipts for any money you spend.
-These receipts are important in showing your insurance company what expense you have incurred due to your fire/natural disaster loss and for verifying your losses on your Income Tax return. - 4.
-A good idea is to use a camera and/or a video recorder to document your fire/natural disaster damage with still photos and/or video.
-This should be done as soon as possible after the loss, but if the loss is at night, you may have to wait till daylight to get quality photos and/or video.
-We will be taking photos of the scene as well, but these are for our records and investigation.
-We cannot take loss documentation photos for you.
+These receipts are important in showing your insurance company what expenses you have incurred due to your fire/natural disaster loss, and for verifying your losses on your income tax return. - 4.
+A good idea is to use a camera and/or a video recorder, such as what many of us have on our cellphones, to document your fire/natural disaster damage with still photos and/or video.
+This should be done as soon as possible after the loss, but if the loss is at night, you may have to wait until daylight to get quality photos and/or video.